top of page

 Choosing the Appropriate Business Structure

-● Requires a minimum of one director and one shareholder.
+• Requires at least one director and one shareholder

-● Requires at least three directors and one auditor.
+• Requires at least three directors and one statutory auditor

 3. Branch Office